Iandavidk/Calculator/README.md

-# Javascript_Projects
+# JS-Calculator

-This repo showcases javascript coding skills by building various projects
+This repo showcases a simple calculator buld using HTML, CSS and Javascript.
+It does the following operations: *, +, -, ÷ .
+The calculator also has  clear and delete buttons